Markers

 }

-// This function will get the requested events from the data source and displays them on the chart
+// This function will get the requested events from the data source and display them on the chart

 function showEvents(typeOfEvent) {